 1) Market Orders

 If you want a quick trade, select Market above the buy/sell buttons to place a market order at the current market prices.
-Enter your desired order amount in the Amount field and you should also be able to see the current Market Price and the Total Price of your order.
-Then you can choose to Buy or Sell by clicking the appropriate button.
+Enter your desired order amount in the Amount field and you should also be able to see the current Market Price as well as the Total Price of your order.
+Afterwards you can choose to Buy or Sell by clicking the appropriate button.

 *Current Market price may vary from the final amount you pay or get depending on the order book and market orders cannot be canceled because they are filled immediately.